 Have you ever thought about building your own wooden clock?
 Apparently people do it.
-A couple of years ago my buddy Stanley Underwood sent me a whole bunch of footage of him building a wooden clock where he cut all the gears and did everything by hand.
-Absolutely awesome process, very tedious and it took me this long to get around editing the footage but it's finally done and I got a little video here to show you exactly what this process looks like.
+Absolutely awesome process, very tedious and we got a little article here to show you exactly what this process looks like.

-Let's head over to Stanley's shop and see how it's done.
-This clock that I'm building is a gift for my daughter Eli and although she's only eight months old, I hope this is something I can pass on to her when she eventually moves on and starts her own life.
-The clock I'm going to build was designed by a gentleman named Clayton Boyer.
+This clock that we're building could be a gift for your daughter and this is something you can pass on to her when she eventually moves on and starts her own life.
 The design of this clock is very forgiving and has a great introduction to the art of building wooden clocks.

 Each wheel begins as a drawing that gets glued to a piece of plywood using spray adhesive.
 All critical components should be made from high quality plywood for the sake of stability.
 Stanley is using a Mahogany ply from aircraftspruce.com.
 To cut the gears, the scroll saw is outfitted with a 12 and a half tooth per inch, 5R blade.
 For the inside cuts, a simple drilled hole provides a starting point.
 After cutting, the teeth can be cleaned up using a sanding strip in the scroll saw.
 After the wheel has been cut out, the paper is removed using some naphtha.
 The paper usually peels right off of the wood.
 This is the escape wheel, the part of the clock that gives it the ticking sound.
 It's critical that the tips are crisp and concentric by mounting the wheel on a shaft, the tips can be sanded to perfect concentricity.
 The cannon pinion receives a through hole and a countersink.
 To maintain concentricity, the blank is taped to the table surface.